 The consequences of not acknowledging the geopolitical locatedness of knowledge have been made evident.
 In a moment of escalating right-wing politics, the urgency of implementing pedagogies that free identity politics from the confinements of white-cisgender-heteronormative-classist-patriarchal frameworks is more pressing than ever.
 Arts education must respond to its wider sociopolitical context in order to move forward, together, and across differences.
 There’s no going back!

 There’s No Going Back! will take place at the Willem de Kooning Academy, Rotterdam and is organised by Mariana Aboim.
 Attendance is free, but due to limited space booking is required.
-The full programme, timetable, and booking system will be announced by 1 April 2019 on this page.
+Check out the event's full programme and timetable and register here.

 Key questions for the conference are:

 - What are the pedagogical approaches that engender inclusive teaching and learning spaces?

 - Who gets to speak when representing bodies addressed as “us” and “we”?